top of page

 Contempt of Court is a Serious Charge

-Contempt of Court is a serious charge that is not handled lightly by the courts.
+Contempt of Court is a serious charge that is not handled lightly by the courts in San Jose, California.
 There is a procedure in which a person may be cited for Contempt.
 There must be a written court order in place.
 The person charged with contempt (Citee) must be aware of the order, and there has to be admissible proof that the order was willfully violated.

 Once an accusation of Contempt has been filed, the Citee has due process rights that must be followed, including notice of the charge and the opportunity to be heard.
 The Citee also has the right to remain silent and not incriminate him/herself.
 A contempt of court motion is basically between the Court and the cited party since the Court is the aggrieved party.